keerthysesha/java-lab/calculator.md

-Write a program to print the arithmetic operations.

 AIM:
 	To write a java program to print the arithmetic operations.

 PROCEDURE:
 	STEP-1: Import the Java Scanner to get input from the user.
     STEP-2: Declare teh variables that we are about to use.
     STEP-3: Instantiate the Scanner class.
     STEP-4: Get two numbers as input from the user.
     STEP-5: Perform all arithmetic operations such as Addition,Difference,Product,Quotient and Modulus and print the output.
     Step-6: Close the object of the Scanner class.

  CODE: